Curriculum Master Business Informatics

 Learning Outcomes:

-The students have the competence to develop formalised descriptions of different artefacts of software development as well as of economic workflows and networked processes.
+The alumni have the competence to develop formalised descriptions of different artefacts of software development as well as of economic workflows and networked processes.
 They can use the common UML diagram types for system development and extend the notation, for example, by forming profiles.
 You are able to use appropriate CASE tools and evaluate methods and tools of platform-independent software development.
 They master abstraction concepts of model-driven software development.

 Superior module: